KarelZe/thesis/references/obsidian/📖chapters/🍪Selection Of Supervised Approaches.md

 - Sophisticated neural network architectures might not be required, but rather a mix of regularization approaches to regularize MLPs [[@kadraWelltunedSimpleNets2021]].
 - See [[@huangTabTransformerTabularData2020]] that point out common problems of comparsions between gbts and dl.

-“An extensive line of work on tabular deep learning aims to challenge the dominance of GBDT models.
-Numerous tabular neural architectures have been introduced, based on the ideas of creating differentiable learner ensembles [55, 29, 77, 43, 8], incorporating attention mechanisms and transformer architectures [64, 26, 6, 34, 65, 44], as well as a variety of other approaches [70, 71, 10, 42, 23, 61].
-However, recent systematic benchmarking of deep tabular models [26, 63] shows that while these models are competitive with GBDT on some tasks, there is still no universal best method.
-Gorishniy et al. [26] show that transformer-based models are the strongest alternative to GBDT and that ResNet and MLP models coupled with a strong hyperparameter tuning routine [2] offer competitive baselines.
-Similarly, Kadra et al. [40] find that carefully regularized MLPs are competitive.
-In a follow-up work, Gorishniy et al. [27] show that transformer architectures equipped with advanced embedding schemes for numerical features bridge the performance gap between deep tabular models and GBDT” (Levin et al., 2022, p.
-3)

-**GBM:** There are several established libraries such as catboost, XGBoost and LightGBM, (that differ in e. g., the growing policy of trees, handling missing values or the calculation of gradients. (see papers also see [[@josseConsistencySupervisedLearning2020]]))  Their performance however, doesn't differ much. (found in [[@gorishniyRevisitingDeepLearning2021]] and cited [[@prokhorenkovaCatBoostUnbiasedBoosting2018]])

 **Regularization:** “Why are MLPs much more hindered by uninformative features, compared to other models?
 One answer is that this learner is rotationally invariant in the sense of Ng [2004]: the learning procedure which learns an MLP on a training set and evaluate it on a testing set is unchanged when applying a rotation (unitary matrix) to the features on both the training and testing set.
 On the contrary, tree-based models are not rotationally invariant, as they attend to each feature separately, and neither are FT Transformers, because of the initial FT Tokenizer, which implements a pointwise operation theoretical link between this concept and uninformative features is provided by Ng [2004], which shows that any rotationallly invariant learning procedure has a worst-case sample complexity that grows at least linearly in the number of irrelevant features.
 Intuitively, to remove uninformative features, a rotationaly invariant algorithm has to first find the original orientation of the features, and then select the least informative ones: the information contained in the orientation of the data is lost.” ([Grinsztajn et al., 2022, p.
 8](zotero://select/library/items/G3KP2Z9W)) ([pdf](zotero://open-pdf/library/items/A3KU4A43?page=8&annotation=W6LGGVAC))
 “The paper closest to our work is Gorishniy et al. [2021], benchmarking novel algorithms, on 11 tabular datasets.
 We provide a more comprehensive benchmark, with 45 datasets, split across different settings (medium-sized / large-size, with/without categorical features), accounting for the hyperparameter tuning cost, to establish a standard benchmark.” ([Grinsztajn et al., 2022, p.
 2](zotero://select/library/items/G3KP2Z9W)) ([pdf](zotero://open-pdf/library/items/A3KU4A43?page=2&annotation=YXJLM6JN)) “FT_Transformer : a simple Transformer model combined with a module embedding categorical and numerical features, created in Gorishniy et al. [2021].
 We choose this model because it was benchmarked in a convincing way against tree-based models and other tabular-specific models.
 It can thus be considered a “best case” for Deep learning models on tabular data.” ([Grinsztajn et al., 2022, p.
 5](zotero://select/library/items/G3KP2Z9W)) ([pdf](zotero://open-pdf/library/items/A3KU4A43?page=5&annotation=AHYUCL2P))